 The paper is full of schematics and workings.
 It starts with a very plain-English opening that's easy to read even if you have no background in technology or engineering.
 The paper even encourages others to take the lead: “The authors encourage all members of the community to contribute to the Hyperloop design process.”

 This heralds the start of the open sourcing of the Hyperloop project.
-The nature of who actually owns/runs/works on Hyperloop is a interesting, but more about that in a little bit.
+The nature of who actually owns/runs/works on Hyperloop is interesting (to say the least), but more about that in a little bit.

 Hyperloop: how does it work?

 The basic principle outlined in Musk’s paper is that the ‘pods’ would levitate using magnetic levitation, or maglev, a technique that uses magnets to ‘float’ the pods and propel them through the tube.

 This propulsion raises a couple of issues.
 First, when you get up to the speeds that would be required in order for Hyperloop to compete with other high-speed transport modes, the air friction in the tunnel would become so great that the heat would damage the pods – and presumably the passengers inside them.
 Also, the pressure that would build up in front of the vessel would cause the tunnel to rupture.

 This problem is solved by making the tunnel a vacuum – but if you have a tunnel that stretches for hundreds of miles, a single rupture would instantly compromise the vacuum and cause the system to fail.
 This means the best solution is to massively reduce the pressure, but not make the tunnel an actual vacuum.

 But the fact that there is pressure in the tube brings back the second issue above; the faster the pod moves, the greater the pressure build-up ahead of it.
 Image squeezing a tube of toothpaste with the cap still on.